Israel Travel Restrictions Today - COVID-19 Update

 Masada Fortress.
 Photo credit: © Dmitry Mishin

-Latest Information for Tourists Planning to Visit Israel about the Coronavirus (COVID-19) as of 24 October 2021At the moment, entry to Israel is still denied to most non-citizens or non-residents of Israel.
-The rules regarding who can travel to Israel are constantly changing so double-check them before planning a trip to Israel.
+Latest Information for Tourists Planning to Visit Israel about the Coronavirus (COVID-19) as of 09 January 2022Entry to Israel is allowed to vaccinated and recovered non-citizens or non-residents of Israel from 09, January 2022.
+The Israeli government regulations are constantly changing so double-check them before planning a trip to Israel.

 In accordance with the decision of the Prime Minister of Israel of October 21, 2021, and subject to final government approval, from November 1, 2021, international visitors (FITs) from most EU countries, Panama, OAE, Turkey, Ukraine, and hopefully from California, NJ, NY, holding an acknowledged COVID vaccination certificate or a certificate of recovery will be able to travel to Israel.